Eligibility

 HOW TO APPLY

-Once applications are open, please complete the online application, which can be accessed here, and attach your CV.
+To apply, please complete the online application, which can be accessed here, and attach your CV.

 On the application form, you will be asked provide some personal details and a full breakdown of your GCSE and A-level (or equivalent) results or predicted grades.